 - Know the value of your car: Take a few minutes to find out how much your car is worth on Kelley Blue Book.
 In this case, pay attention to the car’s trade-in value, which is lower than the amount you may get for selling your car on your own.
 This gives you a baseline from which to negotiate with a car dealer.

 - Contact several car dealers: You may know what kind of new car you want and have your eye on a dealership.
 But shopping around can give you more leverage to get the best possible deal.
-Contact the internet department of a few dealers in your area, provide basic information about your car and try to get an online trade-in quote.
+Contact a few dealers in your area, provide basic information about your car and try to get an online trade-in quote.
 You may have to make an appointment to swing by with your car to get a firm quote, but this can be worth your time.

 - Negotiate if necessary: If you didn’t get the offer you hoped to get from the dealership where you plan to buy your new car, show them the higher quotes other dealers offered.
 If the Kelley Blue Book trade-in value is higher than their offer, mention that as well.
 Tell the dealer you want to buy a car from them but will need to come to an agreement on your trade-in first.